 How to participate

-To participate in the Missouri Youth Institute, students research a global issue and write a three page paper under the supervision of a teacher or mentor (using the downloadable guidelines above).
+To participate in the Missouri Youth Institute, students research a global issue and write a paper under the supervision of a teacher or mentor (using the downloadable guidelines above).

 Ninth through twelfth grade students are eligible to apply.